yeokm1/SwiftLinuxSerial/README.md

 ### Reading data from port

 There are several functions you can use to read data.
-All functions here are blocking till the expected number of bytes has been received.
+All functions here are blocking till the expected number of bytes has been received or a condition has been met.

 ```swift
 func readStringFromPortBlocking(bytesToReadFor : Int) -> String